YNSA Weekend Seminar

 Learning the location and function of the basic points, A, B, C, D, E, F, G, and H.

-Learning Ypsilon points, cranial nerves points.
+Learning Ypsilon, ( internal organs) points and cranial nerves points.

 Neck and elbow diagnoses.

-Tinnitus an master key points.
+Tinnitus and master key points.

 Learning when and how to apply YNSA.